Tumne/star-trakker/README.md

 - Search and highlight content while preventing xss vulnerabilities
 - replace content with template string variables

-In addition, I styled the app with a deep space like theme and included “universalization” for most species to enjoy
+In addition, I styled the app with a deep space like theme and included “universalization” for various species to enjoy

 🖖